 - Patella tendinopathy

 Curious about whether shockwave therapy is right for you?
-At Bradford House Chiropractic Clinic, your health is our utmost priority.
+At Bradford House Chiropractic & Wellness Centre, your health is our utmost priority.
 Our expert team always strives to help individuals achieve their goals and make a full recovery post-pain or injury.
 Together, we can determine if shockwave therapy makes sense for you.
 Book your appointment today!